 Purpose of liquidation

-Liquidation, also known as winding up, is the process of selling off a company’s assets and distributing the proceeds to its creditors and shareholders.
-When it comes to the comparison between voluntary administration v liquidation, the primary objective of the latter is to bring the company to an end and realize its assets to satisfy its outstanding debts.
+Liquidation, also known as winding up, is the process of selling a company’s assets and distributing proceeds to creditors and shareholders.
+Its primary objective is to end the company and realize its assets to satisfy outstanding debts.

 Voluntary vs. compulsory liquidation

-Liquidation can be initiated voluntarily by the company’s directors or shareholders when they believe that the company can no longer continue its operations due to insurmountable financial problems.
-On the other hand, compulsory liquidation is typically initiated by creditors through a court order when the company cannot pay its debts as they fall due.
+Liquidation can be initiated voluntarily by directors or shareholders when the company cannot continue due to financial problems.
+Compulsory liquidation is usually initiated by creditors through a court order when debts remain unpaid.

 Appointment of a liquidator

-In liquidation, a licensed insolvency practitioner known as a liquidator is appointed to take control of the company’s assets.
-The liquidator’s primary duty is to sell the company’s assets, pay off its debts, and distribute any remaining funds to shareholders in accordance with the priority set out in insolvency law.
+A licensed insolvency practitioner, called a liquidator, is appointed to take control of the company’s assets.
+Their role is to sell assets, pay debts, and distribute remaining funds to shareholders in line with insolvency law.

 No moratorium on creditor actions

-Unlike administration, liquidation does not provide a moratorium on creditor actions.
-Creditors can continue pursuing their claims and may initiate legal proceedings to recover their debts.
+Unlike administration, liquidation does not stop creditor actions.
+Creditors can continue pursuing claims and legal proceedings.

 Asset realization

-Liquidation involves the orderly sale of the company’s assets, including inventory, equipment, real estate, and intellectual property.
-These assets are sold to raise funds to pay off creditors.
-Any surplus funds, if available, are distributed to shareholders according to their legal hierarchy.
+Liquidation involves selling assets such as inventory, equipment, real estate, and intellectual property.
+Funds raised are used to pay creditors.
+Any surplus is distributed to shareholders according to the legal order of priority.

 Duration of liquidation